fenn7/PRJ-TIAGo-Control-Program/README.md

 Under /src/ there is a folder named '/sample' that is used as a parameter for a map file.
 I will refer to the path to this (SAMPLE).

 Now launch "roslaunch tiago_2dnav_gazebo tiago_navigation.launch public_sim:=true lost:=true map:=(SAMPLE) world:=empty_world to bring up the simulation.
 In another terminal, go to ~/catkin_ws/ and type source devel/setup.bash and then roslaunch leg_tracker joint_leg_tracker.launch.
-You haare now running everything.
+You are now running everything.